jhb86253817/PIPNet/README.md

 # Pixel-in-Pixel Net: Towards Efficient Facial Landmark Detection in the Wild
 ## Introduction
 This is the code of paper [Pixel-in-Pixel Net: Towards Efficient Facial Landmark Detection in the Wild](https://arxiv.org/abs/2003.03771).
 We propose a novel facial landmark detector, PIPNet, that is **fast**, **accurate**, and **robust**.
-PIPNet can be trained under two settings: (1) supervised learning; (2) unsupervised domain adaptation (UDA).
-With UDA, PIPNet has better cross-domain generalization performance by utilizing massive amounts of unlabeled data.
+PIPNet can be trained under two settings: (1) supervised learning; (2) generalizable semi-supervised learning (GSSL).
+With GSSL, PIPNet has better cross-domain generalization performance by utilizing massive amounts of unlabeled data across domains.

 <img src="images/detection_heads.png" alt="det_heads" width="512px">